aws-samples/sample-splunk-mltk-integration-with-bedrock/README.md

    - **AWS Access Token**: The secret access key (`secretAccessKey`) from the secret
    - **Role ARN**: The role ARN (`roleArn`) from the secret
 5. Adjust an appropriate **Request Timeout** if required (default: `200`)
-6. Select your chosen model from the **Select Model** dropdown (e.g., `amazon.nova-lite-v1:0`).
+6. Select your chosen model from the **Select Model** dropdown (e.g., `amazon.nova-lite-v1:0` or `anthropic.claude-3-5-haiku-20241022-v1:0`).
 This must match the model ID provided during the CloudFormation stack deployment.

 > ⚠️ **Models Not Populating?**: If the **Select Model** dropdown is not populating at this stage, confirm that your IAM configuration, including the IAM user's credentials, are correct.